-- Collaboration with the local Child Welfare Agency (if applicable): To show adequate service provision for students in foster care, provide evidence that the school has collaborated with Children's Administration through ongoing and regular contact.
-Evidence may include logs, meeting minutes, correspondence, agendas, etc. - Signage: The Commission will observe if the following signage is posted: - Gun-free, drug-free, and tobacco-free signage has been posted at the main entrances to buildings accessed by students, parents or the public. - School documents (forms, posters, brochures and parent information) show the name and contact information of the designated homeless student liaison and provide information regarding services and supports for students experiencing homelessness. - OSPI Sexual Harassment Poster or the LEA's sexual harassment policy is posted in all school buildings in a location visible to both students and staff.
+- Map of School: Provide a basic floor plan that team members can use to locate classrooms and offices.
+This does not need to be a formal blueprint. - Signage: The Commission will observe if the following signage is posted: - Gun-free, drug-free, and tobacco-free signage has been posted at the main entrances to buildings accessed by students, parents or the public. - School documents (forms, posters, brochures and parent information) show the name and contact information of the designated homeless student liaison and provide information regarding services and supports for students experiencing homelessness.